nedivo/TreeOfThought/README.md

 # Define the problem

 initial_problem = "Describe your problem here."

-current_state = "Initial state of the problem."
+# Define the quality threshold
+quality_threshold = 8

+# Define the maximum iterations
+max_iterations = 3

 # Create a TreeOfThoughts instance